LumoSQL/lumosql/CODE-OF-CONDUCT.md

 # When Should They Feel Safe?

-These guidelines outline our behaviour expectations in offline and online LumoSQL activities:

     * Working with other LumoSQL community participants virtually or co-located
     * Representing LumoSQL at public events
     * Representing LumoSQL in social media